utkarsh-jadhav-mech/3D_Printed_Manual_Shearing_Machine/README.md

 | SolidWorks | CAD Modeling |
 | SolidWorks Simulation | Structural Analysis |
 | FlashPrint | STL Slicing |

+## CAD Design

+The complete 3D Printed Manual Shearing Machine was designed using SolidWorks CAD software.
+Parametric modeling techniques were used to create accurate and editable mechanical components for assembly and manufacturing.

+## Components

+The project consists of the following major components:

+- Main Body
+- Upper Blade
+- Lower Blade
+- Handle Mechanism
+- Support Structure
+- Pivot Joint
+- Fasteners and Connectors

+## Working Principle

+The machine operates using a manual lever mechanism.
+When force is applied to the handle, the lever amplifies the input force and transfers it to the cutting blade, enabling the shearing operation for lightweight materials such as paper, cardboard, and thin plastic sheets.

 ## Project Development Process